Disclosure: Our content is reader-supported, which means that if you click on some of our links that we may earn a commission.

 One additional note to consider is that, if you register your LLC in multiple states, you’ll need a Registered Agent in each one.
 Many of the professional services operate in all 50 states, meaning they can handle each of your business locations, no matter how far and wide you expand.

-Choose a Service as Your Registered Agent
+Why to Choose a Registered Agent Service

 • Outsourcing your mail duties.
 How much mail does your business receive every day?
 And how long does it take to sort through it and respond appropriately?
 If you’re looking for a way to cut out this tedium, outsourcing official mail duties can be a no-brainer.